Last Updated: 27 Apr 2026

 If your child has an Edusave Account, the balance will be transferred to their PSEA in the year they turn 17 years of age or is no longer studying in an MOE-funded school, whichever happens later.

-The transfer usually happens in April of the year.
-We will send you a letter in May to inform you of the amount transferred.
+The transfer usually happens between April and May of the year.
+We will send you an e-notification via the SFS in May to inform you of the amount transferred.

 To a sibling's account

 Account holder can opt to transfer the balance to their sibling's existing PSEA.
-Information will be sent to the account holders in March of the year they turn 31 years old.
+An e-notification will be sent via the SFS to the account holders in the year they turn 31 years old.

 Contributions to PSEA